 Some studios provide headphones that allow you to switch out the ear pads.
-You can fit your earphones with paddings that are extra deep to offer enough cushion to your ears while also help in isolating your ears.
+You can fit your earphones with paddings that are extra deep to offer enough cushion to your ears while also helping in isolating your ears.

 - Using In-Ear Monitors

-You can also prevent sound from leaking from your earpiece to the microphone by using in-ear monitors instead of the traditional headphones.
+You can also prevent sound from leaking from your earpiece to the microphone by using in-ear monitors instead of traditional headphones.
 They help to deliver sound directly into the ear canals of the performer.
 They are the best to use when having a private lesson since it is best not to share.

 - Hunting Earmuffs

 Using hunting earmuffs is an inexpensive way to help prevent audio from leaking from your earpiece.
-The vocalist will have to wear in-ear monitors or earbuds then you can cover them with the hunting earmuffs.
+The vocalist will have to wear in-ear monitors or earbuds then you can cover them with hunting earmuffs.
 The earmuffs provide a double protection layer preventing sound from leaking.

 - Use Closed-Back Headphones